 Youth Connections believes that every young person deserves:

 - Opportunities to serve

-We help families meet the emotional, physical and psychological needs of their children.
+We help youth and families meet their emotional, physical and psychological needs.

 Youth Connections recognizes the importance of respecting people, valuing differences, and managing diversity.
-It is our responsibility to enable, individually and collectively, the potential of all employees by creating a work environment supportive of the unique talents, skills, and abilities each has to contribute in achieving Youth Connections’ mission and meeting the needs of the individuals, customers and donors we serve in the community.
+It is our responsibility to enable (individually and collectively) the potential of all employees by creating a work environment supportive of the unique talents, skills, and abilities each has to offer in meeting the needs of the individuals, customers and donors we serve in the community.

 Recruitment and advertising for staff positions shall include a public notification process that encourages applications from a diverse population.
 Applicants will complete an employment application form that is supplemented by interviews, references and other information.
 All interviewed applicants will be notified of employment decisions.